iharshilshah/credit-analysis/README.md

 # credit-default-analysis
-Data Science Project used to predict credit default behavior on basis of certain factors(features)
+Data Science Project used to predict credit default behavior on basis of certain features